 To satisfy the requirements of the BUILD application, project benefits and costs are estimated.
 The period of analysis used in the estimation of benefits and costs corresponds to 34 years, which includes four years of construction and 30 years of operation.
-The total capital costs are \$65.5 million dollars and are expected to be financed by federal, state, and local funds according to the distribution.
-MATA and the application partners request \$10 million in FY 2018 BUILD funds for the Memphis Innovation Corridor project.
+The total capital costs are \$73.8 million dollars and are expected to be financed by federal, state, and local funds.
+MATA and the application partners request \$14.3 million in FY 2019 BUILD funds for the Memphis Innovation Corridor project.
 This will leverage other significant Federal, State, and City investment.
 Table 1 shows the summary of the sources of funding and Table 2 provides a breakdown of capital costs by major cost category.
 As noted in Table 1, the Memphis Innovation Corridor Project satisfies the statutory cost-sharing requirements.
-The total requested amount of FY 2018 BUILD funds constitutes 15% of the total project budget and is matched one-to-one by City of Memphis CIP dollars; total federal funds including BUILD constitutes

-71% of the total project budget.
-Evidence of funding or cost-sharing commitments from State and City sources can be found in the Appendix.
+The total requested amount of FY 2019 BUILD funds constitutes 19% of the total project budget and is matched by City of Memphis CIP dollars; total anticipated federal funds including BUILD grant funds constitute 72% of the total project budget.
+Evidence of funding or cost-sharing commitments from State and City sources can be found in Appendix E.